A priori analysis of a tensor ROM for parameter dependent parabolic problems: Approximation estimate

 \begin{theorem} Consider a family of quasi-uniform triangulations of $\Omega$.
-Assume that mesh parameters and polynomial degree of the finite element method \eqref{eqn:FEM} satisfy $h^{-\frac{d}{2}}\Delta t\le c$ and $d\le 2m$.
-Assume the elliptic operator in \eqref{eqn:GenericPDE} has the form \eqref{GenPrab} and coefficients $a_{ij}$, $a_i$, $a_0$, right hand side $f$ and initial condition $u_0$ are smooth functions in $\overline{Q}_T\times \cA$.
+Assume that mesh parameters { satisfy $\Delta t \le c\, |\ln h|^{-\frac12}$ (for $d=2$) or $\Delta t \le c\, h^{\frac12}$ (for $d=3$)}.
+Assume the elliptic operator in \eqref{eqn:GenericPDE} has the form \eqref{GenPrab}, $a_{ij}$, $a_i$, $a_0$ are {$C^\infty(\overline{Q}_T\times\cA)$ functions}, and right hand side $f$ and initial condition $u_0$ are {sufficiently smooth functions such that the norms at the right-hand side of \eqref{GenEst2} make sense and are uniformly bounded on $\cA$}.
 Then \eqref{eqn:Assu} holds with any finite integer $p\ge0$. \end{theorem}